Finger Stop Picatinny

-The Finger Stop is secured to the rail by two nylon tipped set screws.
+The Finger Stop is secured to the rail by two nylon tipped set screws (torque to 15 inch lbs).
 Due to the low profile design, the Finger Stop must be installed by sliding it onto the 1913 Picatinny rail.
 The fit is very precise to the 1913 Picatinny specification, so out-of-spec or damaged rails may result in difficulties during installation.

 Height: 0.75" above 1913 Picatinny rail